gc3pie/gc3pie/trunk/gc3pie/gc3apps/geotop/test-gc_gps/README.txt

 The ``in/`` directory contains the input data to be analysed.
-On a could infrastructure this folder is already available on a dedicated image so it should NOT be copied over. (on Hobbes the image is XXXXX).
+On a could infrastructure this folder is already available on a dedicated image so it should NOT be copied over. (on Hobbes the image is ami-0000002a).

 On a Grid infrastructure we will probably use RTEs to make the ``in/`` folder available without having to transfer it.

+Note: if gc_gps will *not* be executed against a cloud or a grid infrastructure where the 'in' folder has been already pre-deployed ('in' folder contains the reference input data), you will need to specify the ``-i`` option to pass manually the location of the input data.

 The ``src/`` directory contains the R scripts to be executed:
  - processit.R is the driver script: sets the path and calls the main script